Perspective | Washington hasn’t earned the benefit of the doubt — on or off the field

 No, this wasn’t an impromptu honor for Taylor.
 But Jason Wright, in his second season as the team’s president, wrote an apology, tweeting it with: “I’m sorry.
 We’re sorry.
 We will do better.”

 It would be great to trust that will be the result.
-But it’s hard when the bond between team and fan has frayed to the point in which the reaction to an oversight or misdeed is to assume the worst-case scenario.
-The default mode for a Washington fan: the team, with Snyder at the controls, is trying to pull something over on us.
+But it’s hard when the bond between team and fan has frayed to the point where the reaction to an oversight or misdeed is to assume the worst-case scenario.
+The default mode for a Washington fan: The team, with Snyder at the controls, is trying to pull one over on us.
 Proceed with caution.

 And then there was the football, back to being secondary.